demental/formtastic-zurb-foundation/README.md

+TODO: Update README! (and start writing all the code haha)

 # Formtastic Bootstrap

 A [Formtastic](https://github.com/justinfrench/formtastic) form builder that creates markup suitable for the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework.
 In theory, it should just work.
 Two great tastes in one!